 Budd-Chiari syndrome is rare. ...

-Buried bumper syndrome (BBS) is a rare but important complication in patients with percutaneous endoscopic gastrostomy (PEG) tube, occurring by migration of the internal bumper along its track.
-The tube may get lodged anywhere between the gastric wall and the skin and lead to life-threatening co...
+Buried bumper syndrome (BBS) is a rare but important complication in patients with a percutaneous gastrostomy tube, occurring by migration of the internal bumper along its track.
+The tube may get lodged anywhere between the gastric wall and the skin and lead to life-threatening complications inc...

 Caffey disease or infantile cortical hyperostosis is a largely self-limiting disorder which affects infants.
 It causes bone changes, soft-tissue swelling, and irritability.

 A rare variant known as prenatal onset cortical hyperostosis is severe and fatal, though it is probably a separate entity ...